-Message from the Controller
+Message from the Acting Controller 2

-Dauphin County Retirement Board Members
+Dauphin County Retirement Board Members 3

-Terminology4-5
+Terminology .4-5

-Defined Benefit Pension Plan6
+Defined Benefit Pension Plan 6

-Plan Membership Status7
+Plan Membership Status 7

-Pension Plan Cash Flow
+Pension Plan Cash Flow 8

-Cost of Living Adjustment9
+Cost of Living Adjustment 9

-History of Investment Return
+History of Investment Return 10

-Schedule of Investment Income & Expenses 11
+Schedule of Investment Income & Expenses .
+11

-Statement of Plan Assets
+Statement of Plan Assets 12

-Statement of Changes in Fiduciary Net Position13
+Statement of Changes in Fiduciary Net Position 13

-Dauphin County Pension Plan Portfolio14
+Dauphin County Pension Plan Portfolio .
+14

-Pension Plan Management Structure15
+Pension Plan Management Structure 15

-2019 Dauphin County Retirees
+2020Dauphin County Retirees 16

-Photo on page 15 is courtesy of Visit Hershey Harrisburg
+^{}Photo on page 15 is courtesy of Visit Hershey Harrisburg

-A Message from the Controller
+A Message from the Acting Controller

-It is with great pleasure that I present to you the third Dauphin County Employee Retirement Fund Summary Report which contains fund activity from January 1, 2019 through December 31, 2019.
-Since taking office in 2016, I have strived to bring information to the public in an easy-to-understand format to improve transparency of government activities which includes historical data and statistics.
+It is with great pleasure that I present to you the Dauphin County Employee Retirement Fund Summary Report which contains fund activity from January 1, 2020 through December 31, 2020.
+I have strived to continue the work done by our previous Controller, Timothy L. DeFoor, when he began presenting this report to bring information to the public in an easy-to-understand format to improve the transparency of government activities which includes historical data and statistics.

-The 2019 summary report includes a glossary at the beginning to help the reader understand important investment and pension terminology.
-Also included in the summary report are details about Dauphin County Retirement Board granting its first cost-of-living adjustment since 2007.
-You will also find helpful information on the County's retirement plan membership, the fund's portfolio, the fund's investments and the rate of return, fund expenses and contributions as well as information on the investment managers for 2019.
+The 2020 summary report includes a glossary at the beginning to help the reader understand important investment and pension terminology.
+You will also find helpful information on the County's retirement plan membership, the fund's portfolio, the fund's investments and the rate of return, fund expenses and contributions as well as information on the investment managers for 2020.

 The Dauphin County Retirement Board operates under the County Pension Law, Act of August 31, 1971, P.L.
 398, No. 96, as amended, 16 P.S. §11651, et seq.
 As provided by law, the Retirement Board members are the County Commissioners, the County Controller and the County Treasurer.
 The Chairman of the Board of Commissioners is the Chairman of the Retirement Board.
 The members of the Retirement Board are the trustees of the Fund and are responsible for the management and investment of the Fund.
-In my role as Dauphin County Controller, I also serve as the Secretary of the Dauphin County Retirement Board.
+In my role as Acting Dauphin County Controller, I also serve as the Acting Secretary of the Dauphin County Retirement Board.
 Serving with me on the Retirement Board are Chairman Jeff Haste, Commissioner Mike Pries, Commissioner George Hartwick III, and Treasurer Janis Creason.

-I am proud to work alongside the many dedicated and hard-working employees of Dauphin County, and I'm honored to have the responsibility of serving on the Dauphin County Retirement Board.
-I would like to thank the County staff for supporting our retirees.
-I hope this report is interesting, helpful and informative to the people who matter most, you the citizens and employees of Dauphin County.
+It is a privilege to work alongside the many dedicated and hard-working employees of Dauphin County, and I am honored to have the responsibility of serving on the Dauphin County Retirement Board and would like to thank the County staff for supporting our retirees.
+Hopefully, this report is interesting, helpful and informative to the people who matter most, you the citizens and employees and retirees of Dauphin County.